aivic/datascience/notes/QA.md

 D: 1, 1, 0, 1, 1, 1, 1, 1, 1, 0, 1, 0, 1, 1, 1, 1
 D: 1, 1, 1, 1, 1, 1, 0, 1, 0, 1, 1, 1, 1, 1, 0, 1

+# Identifying common components of network metrics

+### Remember
+Q: Which of the following network metric provides an actual rate of transferring information?
+A: Throughput
+D: Bandwidth
+D: Latency
+D: Jitter

+### Understand
+Q: What is the outcome of an increased jitter in a network?
+A: It degrades the performance of a network
+D: It increases the stability of a network
+D: It helps to reduce the signal to noise ratio
+D: It decreases the bandwidth of a network drastically

+### Apply
+Q: You are designing a 50 kilometers of spreaded network and need to test its performance.
+What is the latency of the network in seconds?
+A: 1.6E-4
+D: 1.6E-5
+D: 2.9E-4
+D: 2.9E-5

+### Analyse
+Q: